Skills for employability

-Microsoft is working to help ensure every person can build the skills and access the resources needed to succeed in a digital economy.
+Microsoft is working with nonprofits to ensure every person has the skills, knowledge, and opportunity they need to succeed in the digital economy.

 See it in action

-Learn more about how we're equipping future workers and creating pathways to 21st-century jobs.
+Learn more about how our partners and programs equip future workers and create pathways to jobs.

 Ensuring job seekers have the tools to thrive

 Tierra Phillips, now an i.c. stars graduate, learned the business leadership and technical skills to be hired as an IT specialist.

 Bridging the opportunity gap

 Learn how Brandy became a developer and a Microsoft TEALS volunteer; where she encourages and inspires students to consider a career in technology.

 Narrowing the skills gap for youth with disabilities